freeauth/freeauth/README.md

 **emp/:** This directory contains a tweaked version of emptool-kit(including [emp-ot](https://github.com/emp-toolkit/emp-ot.git), [emp-ag2pc](https://github.com/emp-toolkit/emp-ag2pc.git) and [emp-tool](https://github.com/emp-toolkit/emp-tool.git)).
 FreeAuth uses emp for all MPC functionality.

 **2pc/:** This directory is a quick-access link to the Distefano/2pc/ folder and contains all the circuits and circuit generation files used in Distefano and FreeAuth.

+**(Optional)TestApplicationDemo:** This folder contains the email client demo based on VUE3.js and Electron, integrated with FreeAuth's email ownership authentication.

 ## **Requirements**